 Ever asked yourself what it would be like to cycle tour in Uruguay?
 Here’s our experience.
 Continue reading “So, how was it? – Two recumbents in Uruguay”

 I took this picture back in July, in Spain, close to Santiago de Compostela, when Miguel started his “training” to ride his Azub Six recumbent hands-free.
 For those not familiar with recumbent bicycles – this is much more difficult than on a normal bicycle.
-Continue reading “Letting go!”
+Continue reading “Letting go!
+Can you ride a recumbent hands-free?”